yr12345678/flash-proof/README.md

 * This method will panic if:
     * The NFT is no longer in the component
-    * The curernt timestamp is after the end timestamp
+    * The current timestamp is after the end timestamp
     * A payment is required, but was not provided
     * A payment was provided with the wrong resource
     * A payment was provided with the wrong amount
 #### Input
-* payment: Bucket
+* `payment`: Bucket

 #### Output
 * The Proof of the NFT